mapcode-foundation/mapcode-rest-service/README.md

     the expected format: application/json or application/xml.
 (This features allows users of MS Excel to use the "=WEBSERVICE()" function, on Windows.)

+    Added unit tests to test the REST services.

 * 2.2.3.11

     Added debug mode, which prevents writing to the trace database.